Richard Pratt (businessman): Honours

 Pratt was appointed an Officer of the Order of Australia (AO) in 1985, and a Companion of the Order (AC) in 1998.
 Jeanne Pratt has also been appointed a Companion of the Order of Australia.
 However, Richard Pratt returned his awards in February 2008 after he was fined A$36 million for price fixing.

 On 16 May 2007, he was awarded the Woodrow Wilson Medal for Corporate Citizenship.
 This is given to executives who "by their examples and their business practices, have shown a deep concern for the common good beyond the bottom line.
 They are at the forefront of the idea that private firms should be good citizens in their own neighborhoods and in the world at large".

 In April 2010, to mark the first anniversary of his death, the inaugural Richard Pratt Memorial Oration was delivered at the University of Melbourne by the president of the Hebrew University of Jerusalem, Professor Menahem Ben-Sasson.
 During the oration, Pratt was posthumously awarded an honorary Doctorate of Philosophy from Hebrew University.

-In every Carlton Football Club home match against Collingwood Football Club in the Australian Football League, the winner takes home a cup named after Pratt.
+In every Carlton Football Club home match against the Collingwood Football Club in the Australian Football League, the winner takes home a cup named after Pratt.